Apache ActiveMQ

 Apache ActiveMQ is an open source message broker written in Java together with a full Java Message Service (JMS) client.
 It provides "Enterprise Features" which in this case means fostering the communication from more than one client or server.
 Supported clients include Java via JMS 1.1 as well as several other "cross language" clients.
 The communication is managed with features such as computer clustering and ability to use any database as a JMS persistence provider besides virtual memory, cache, and journal persistency.

 There's another broker under the ActiveMQ umbrella code-named Artemis.
-It is based on the HornetQ code-base which was donated from the JBoss community to the Apache ActiveMQ community in 2015.
-Artemis is the "next generation" broker from ActiveMQ and will ultimately become the next major version of ActiveMQ.

 History

 The ActiveMQ project was originally created by its founders from LogicBlaze in 2004, as an open source message broker, hosted by CodeHaus.
 The code and ActiveMQ trademark were donated to the Apache Software Foundation in 2007, where the founders continued to develop the codebase with the extended Apache community.

+Artemis

+Artemis is another broker under the ActiveMQ umbrella based on the HornetQ code-base which was donated from the JBoss community to the Apache ActiveMQ community in 2015.
+Artemis is the "next generation" broker from ActiveMQ.
+Artemis is a multi-protocol, embeddable, high performance, clustered, asynchronous messaging system.